SamukaSantos/BHTEC/README.md

-# BHTEC
+# BHTEC Mobile Event

-Projeto Cross-Platform criado utilizando Xamarin
+This project was one approach about hybrid mobile development, using Xamarin as cross-platform development.

 IOS